rohitrsp898/Source-to-Sink-data-comparison-using-pandas/README.md

 # Source-to-Sink-data-validation-using-pandas

-In this we are comaring source and sink data.
-If there is any mismatch of data then we will store that data into csv.
+In this, we are comparing source and sink data.
+If there are any mismatches of data then we will store those data as CSV files.

 - Source - FTP, sFTP, Oracle and SQL Server.
 - Sink - AWS S3 and Snowflake.